przemyslslaw/przemyslslaw.github.io/_teaching/2021-fall_692C_EEAI.md

 * FMLB CHAPTER Causality (pages 79-120).
 [LINK](https://fairmlbook.org/)

 Meeting 6
 * LECTURE Relation of coutnerfactual fairness to impact parity.
 Business necessity attributes -- why do we need them?
 How can we implement them?
 The relation to the substantive equality of opportunity.
 Introduction to path-specific causal notions of fairness.
-(15 slides)
 * PAPER Grgic-Hlaca, N., Redmiles, E. M., Gummadi, K. P., & Weller, A. (2018).
 Human Perceptions of Fairness in Algorithmic Decision Making.
 Proceedings of the 2018 World Wide Web Conference on World Wide Web - WWW ’18, 903–912.
 [LINK](https://doi.org/10.1145/3178876.3186138)

 Meeting 7